lsst-ts/ts_tma/operating_eui.rst

 *************
-CCW Operation
+Operating EUI
 *************

-Below you will find useful instructions for operating the CCW.
+Below you will find instructions for operating the EUI.

 Operating EUI
 =============
-	1. Execute :ref:`powering-on-cabinet`
+	1. Complete :ref:`powering-on-ccw-aux-cabinet`
+	#.
+Log into the CCW Aux PC using the credentials :ref:`ccw-aux-pc-login`
 	#.
 Open a terminal window.
 	#.
 Execute ``ulimit -s 100000``.
 	#.
 Navigate to Labview 2018 ``cd /usr/local/natinst/LabVIEW-2018-64``.